B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/SchemaAnnotation.rst

         (Optional) For option consolidate the final files will or not have duplicates.
 Advised for the use of match schemas annotations.

     --bsr
         (Optional) Minimum BSR value to consider aligned alleles as alleles for the same locus.
-This argument is optional for the Match Schemas sub-module.
+This argument is optional for the Match Schemas submodule.
         Default: 0.6

     -t, --threads